What's the difference between Software as a Service and Software as a Product?

-In this increasingly digital world, Software as a Service, or SaaS, is becoming more and more common within a company's tech stack.
+The same could be said for software.
+Software as a Service, or SaaS, is becoming more and more common virtual solution for companies.
 It's an appealing alternative to the more established—yet increasingly less popular—Software as a Product solution.

 Software as a Service